mikebway/poc-gcp-ecomm/README.md

 ├── pb              <-- Go library module generated from the gRPC service and protocol buffer │                       message schema.
 This is referenced by service modules to facilitate │                       implementation of the gRPC APIs.
 │
+├── taskdistrib     <-- Source code and Makefile for the task-distributor Pub/Sub push subscription │                       Cloud Function.
+│
+├── taskemail       <-- Source code and Makefile for a fulfillment task operation Cloud Function │                       that may be invoked by the task-distributor function.
+│
 ├── tasktrigger     <-- Source code and Makefile for the task-trigger Firestore trigger Cloud │                       Function.